michae1michae1/TechnologyModule/README.md

 # Energy Technology Dashboard

-A single-page, full-screen dashboard UI for energy managers to explore, analyze, and compare technologies that support base-level energy resiliency.
+A single-page dashboard UI for energy managers to explore, analyze, and compare technologies that support base-level energy resiliency.

 ## Features